 Next on the road….

-Osaka is located in the Kansai region on Honshu, the main island of Japan.
-There were so many place to visit but it would take about 3 days to visit all around the capital.
-Information is just one block away from the exit so I asked help where to go, I found the Osaka castle to be the most fascinating so I headed to that place immediately.
+Wonders of Osaka is located in the Kansai region on Honshu, the main island of Japan.
+There were so many places to visit but it would take about 3 days to visit all around the capital.
+I found one of the wonders of Osaka, the castle to be the one most fascinating place so I headed to the place immediately.
 It took me 20 minutes before I reached the palace.

 I read on the bulletin that the castle was modeled from another castle Azuchi Castle, the headquarters of Oda Nobunaga.
 The castle is open to the public and is easily accessible from Osakajōkōen Station on the JR West Osaka Loop Line.
 It is a popular spot during festival seasons, and especially during the cherry blossom bloom (hanami), when the sprawling castle grounds are covered with food vendors and taiko drummers.
 The large indoor arena, Osaka-jo Hall, also is located within the grounds of the castle park.

 I didn’t spend much time in Osaka castle since I still have two spots more to visit.
 The Umeda and the World Spa.
 I went back to the train station.
 Along the way, I had a few questions which got mixed up by the people I asked helped and talked too.
 When I was inside the station trying to get out but could n’t find my way out.
 I was already running around and begging for an English speaker but could not find anyone at that time.

 There were less and less people on the way.
 It was about 5pm and most of the people I bumped into were all at the middle age which does not understand english.
 Then I realized that I need to help from God.
 I paused and asked God.
 I asked God where He wanted me to go and prayed.
 At last I got a college student who can at least understand and speak which I understood.
 Praise God I was able to get out of the puzzle.